-Gansbaai is a pretty fishing village, near Hermanus, with a small human population, and an extremely large shark population.
-In fact, Gansbaai has made a name for itself as the best place in the world for shark cage diving, offering the highest chance of multiple encounters and crystal clear, warm waters.
-While a number of shark varieties inhabit the waters around Gansbaai, it is the fearsome great white that is attracted to the area in massive numbers.
+Gansbaai is a pretty fishing village, near Hermanus, with a small human population, and a considerable shark population.
+Gansbaai has made a name for itself as the best place in the world for shark cage diving, offering the highest chance of multiple encounters and crystal clear, warm waters.
+While many shark varieties inhabit the seas around Gansbaai, it is the fearsome great white that is attracted to the area in massive numbers.
 They are lured (and kept) there for most of the year by the large seal population that inhabits nearby Dyer Island.
 Dyer Island is one of many seal colonies along the Western Cape coastline, and it is these colonies that maintain the Western Cape’s extremely high number of great whites.

 Best Time of Year for Shark Cage Diving

-Shark cage diving allows you to enter the world of these incredible marine animals from the safety of the cage you enter alongside the boat.
-The Great White sharks are able to swim close by without harming their watchful guests.
+Shark cage diving allows you to enter the world of these incredible marine animals from the safety of the cage you come alongside the boat.
+The Great White sharks can swim close by without harming their watchful guests.
 Wetsuits are provided as the water is more than often too cold to go without.

 Concerns About Shark Cage Diving